rcpaffenroth/iterativennsimple/README_developer.md

 ```

 ## Generating test data
-To generate test data you can run the following command:
+To generate a local copy of the test data you can run the following command:

 ```bash
 cd scripts